 This article provides the installation instructions for the Windows version of Wasabi Explorer for Cloud Storage.
 An installation tutorial video is also provided here.

 - A valid Wasabi storage account and Wasabi API key set

 - 1.4 GHz 64-bit processor

 - 512 MB RAM, 100 MB minimum disk space, Gigabit (10/100/1000baseT) Ethernet adapter

 1. Download the Wasabi Explorer install package

 2. Install Wasabi Explorer by following the prompts in the installation package.
-The workflow will look like this below.
+The workflow will look like this below (the version number may be different).
 When prompted to enter in an email address, you can use the same email used with your Wasabi account.

 3. To configure Wasabi Explorer to connect to Wasabi, go to File -> Wasabi as shown below.

 4. In the Add New Wasabi Account screen, enter in your preferred Display Name, Wasabi API Access Key, Wasabi API Secret Key, and leave the Use SSL option checked as shown below.